The holiday season poses unique needs for military service members and veterans.

 Kosher Troops Virtual Food Drive

-Kosher Troops has shipped more than 87,000 packages of kosher food and holiday gift baskets to service members stationed around the world since 2008.
-You can donate $15 to send donuts or Hanukkah gelt through the Virtual Food Drive.
-The group also organizes food drives for Shavuot, Purim, and Passover.
+Kosher Troops has shipped tens of thousands of packages of kosher food and holiday gift baskets to service members stationed around the world since 2008.
+You can donate $15 to send donuts or Hanukkah gelt or donuts through the Virtual Food Drive.
+The group also organizes food drives for Shavuot, Purim, Passover, and the High Holidays.

 Volunteer with a veterans organization